MS Access As A Dev Tool

 Call MS Access Solutions at (323) 285-0939 For Complimentary Consultation

-Queries: Stored Questions or Actions You Apply to Your Data Queries in Access are powerful and multifaceted.
+Queries in Access are powerful and multifaceted.
 Select queries enable you to view, summarize, and perform calculations on the data in your tables.
 Action queries let you add to, update, and delete table data.
 To run a query, select Queries from the Navigation drop-down and then double-click the query you want to run, or right-click to select the query you want to run and then click Open.
 When you run a select query, a datasheet appears, containing all the fields specified in the query and all the records meeting the query's criteria.

 When you run an action query, Access runs the specified action, such as making a new table or appending data to an existing table.
 In general, you can update the data in a query result because the result of a query is actually a dynamic set of records, called a dynaset, based on your tables' data.

-Forms: A Means of Displaying, Modifying, and Adding Data Although you can enter and modify data in a table's Datasheet view, you can't control the user's actions very well; likewise, you can't do much to facilitate the data entry process.
+Although you can enter and modify data in a table's Datasheet view, you can't control the user's actions very well; likewise, you can't do much to facilitate the data entry process.
 This is where forms come in.
 Access forms can take on many traits, and they're very flexible and powerful.
 To view any form, select Forms from the Navigation Pane.
 Then double-click the form you want to view, or right-click the form you want to view and click Open.
 Figure 1.10 illustrates a form in Form view.
 This form is actually four forms in one: one main form and three subforms.
 The main form displays information from the Orders table, and the subforms display information from the Order Details table and the Orders table.
 As the user moves from order to order, the form displays the orders details associated with that order.
 When the user clicks to select the Shipping Information and Payment Information tabs, she can see additional information about that order.

 As with tables and queries, you can also view forms in Design view.
 To view the design of a form, right-click the Form from within the Navigation Pane and select Design.
 Figure 1.11 shows the Order Details form in Design view.
 Notice the three subforms within the main form.

-This material originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Development.
-Reprinted here by author's permission.
+The preceding material originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Development and is reprinted here with the author's permission.

 When you need a Microsoft Access programmer for your Anaheim CA business, call MS Access Solutions at (323) 285-0939.
 We have over 25 years experience in Microsoft Access programmer solutions.
 We create Access database applications for all sectors, consisting of hospitals, government agencies, the U.S. military, universities, agriculture, workers services, and insurance provider.
 We can take care of the most advanced as well as complicated Access and also SQL Server database programming for your business as well as smaller projects, like fixing damaged Access database forms, MS Access reports, Access macros, and VBA code.